top of page

 Caleb’s Courage

-Caleb's Courage Daffodil Bulb (Caleb Stark, 1759-1838) Caleb Stark was the oldest child of General John and Molly Stark.
+Caleb Stark (1759-1838) was the oldest child of General John and Molly Stark.
 He was born and raised at his grandfather's home at Page's Corner.
 Hearing that the Americans were about to battle the British, Caleb at age 15, took his horse and musket and slipped away in the middle of the night against the wishes of his grandfather.
 He rode to Medford, Massachusetts, to join his father and took part with other soldiers in the Battle of Bunker Hill.
 His act of courage is symbolized on the town seal of Dunbarton.
 He served with distinction during the Revolution and became adjutant general under his father who commanded the northern division.
 After the war, he became a successful merchant and built the Stark Mansion in 1785.
 Lafayette visited him there and stayed overnight during his tour of the United States in 1825.
 Caleb and his family are buried in the Stark Cemetery, one of the historic sites in Dunbarton.

 04